 This art gallery in Ireland is where you can check out the impressive works of art by Jack Butler Yeats, the brother of William Butler Yeats – the largest public holding of his work anywhere.
 An award-winning Irish gallery that is home to one of the most renown public collections of art in Ireland.

-Famous for being the home of The Niland Collection that offers a strong focus on the works of the Yeats family as well as the traditional and contemporary art by other artists through six curated exhibitions every year.
+Famous among art galleries in Ireland for being the home of The Niland Collection that offers a strong focus on the works of the Yeats family as well as the traditional and contemporary art by other artists through six curated exhibitions every year.

 The Model Art Gallery in Sligo has become a household name in the Irish art scene, along with the gallery, it also boasts a bookshop, restaurant and coffee shop as well as an artist studio that beautifully overlooks the town of Sligo.

 Irish Museum of Modern Art